foxBMS/foxbms-2/docs/software/bootloader/bootloader.rst

 To transfer the application binary to the |bms-master|, the binary file needs to be parsed into small sectors first, and a CRC signature is calculated for each sector.
-The 'sector' used in this context has been defined based on the data block that can be stored in the corresponding flash sector of the physical flash memory.
+The *sector* used in this context has been defined based on the data block that can be stored in the corresponding flash sector of the physical flash memory.
 To enable data transfer via CAN messages, which have the maximum size of 8 bytes, each sector is further divided into subsectors that contain 1024 * 8